Iamorphouz/Layoffs-EDA/README.md

 # Layoffs-EDA

-This SQL project is based on Cleaning of a Dataset through standard process
+This SQL project is based on Cleaning of a Layoffs based Dataset through standard process
   1. Remove Duplicate
   2. Standardize the Data
   3. Null values or blank values